fengggli/corn-ear-detection/lecture-notes.md

 1. model should be easy run (no external packages)
 2. good documentation
-3. give some example. (images with detection)
+3. give some example (images with detection)
 4. he will run on test images and see what can be detected

 10-16
 ------